Infidel: Right to rule

 A long line of Papal hierocratic canonists, most notably those who adhered to Alanus Anglicus's influential arguments of the Crusading-era, denied Infidel dominium, and asserted Rome's universal jurisdictional authority over the earth, as well as the right to authorize pagan conquests solely on the basis of non-belief because of their rejection of the Christian God.
 In the extreme, the hierocractic canonical discourse of the mid-twelfth century, such as that espoused by Bernard of Clairvaux, the mystic leader of the Cisertcians, legitimized German colonial expansion and practice of forceful Christianisation in the Slavic territories as a holy war against the Wends, arguing that infidels should be killed wherever they posed a menace to Christians.
-When Frederick the II unilaterally arrogated papal authority, he took on the mantle to "destroy convert, and subjugate all barbarian nations," a power in papal doctrine reserved for the pope.
-Hostiensis, a student of Innocent, in accord with Alanus, also asserted "... by law infidels should be subject to the faithful."
+When Frederick the II unilaterally arrogated papal authority, he took on the mantle to "destroy convert, and subjugate all barbarian nations", a power in papal doctrine reserved for the pope.
+Hostiensis, a student of Innocent, in accord with Alanus, also asserted that "by law infidels should be subject to the faithful".
 John Wyclif, regarded as the forefather of English Reformation, also held that valid dominium rested on a state of grace.

 The Teutonic Knights were one of the by-products of this papal hierocratic and German discourse.
 After the Crusades in the Levant, they moved to crusading activities in the infidel Baltics.
 Their crusades against the Lithuanians and Poles, however, precipitated the Lithuanian Controversy, and the Council of Constance, following the condemnation of Wyclif, found Hostiensis's views no longer acceptable and ruled against the knights.
 Future Church doctrine was then firmly aligned with Innocents IV's position.
 The later development of counterarguments on the validity of Papal authority, the rights of infidels, and the primacy of natural law led to various treatises such as those by Hugo Grotius, John Locke, Immanuel Kant and Thomas Hobbes.